ICG Enterprise Trust Plc: Notification of Share Transaction

 This announcement is made pursuant to Article 19 of the Market Abuse Regulation.

-The Company wishes to announce that it received notification on 1 May 2020 that Sandra Pajarola, a Non-Executive Director, bought a total of 14,000 ordinary shares in the Company at an average price of 715 pence per share.
+The Company wishes to announce that it received notification on 5 May 2020 that Sandra Pajarola, a Non-Executive Director, bought a 5,000 ordinary shares in the Company at an average price of 700 pence per share.

 Contacts